cloud-bulldozer/benchmark-wrapper/docs/source/contributing/unit_testing.md

 ``tox -e py{36,37,38,39}-{unit,docs}``

 For instance, using ``py36-unit`` will run unit tests for Python 3.6, while ``py38-docs`` will run a documentation build test for Python 3.8.
+To ensure reproducability across test runs, dependencies are installed using the included pip requirements files named ``tests.txt`` for each Python version.
+These requirements files are built on top of the ``install.txt``requirements files and include extra packages needed for testing.

 ## Writing Unit Tests